 Guided Tours – No reservations required.
 Recommended donation is $10 per person.
-Open from 10am to 3:00 pm on Wednesday, Friday and weekends.
+Open from 10 am to 4:00 pm, seven days a week.
 If you visit on another day or time, you can still walk around the top of the cave and look into the sinkhole.

 Entry to the cave requires that you crawl on your hands and knees for a brief distance.
 Once you are in the cave, it opens up to the sky.